A reference interconnection of the energy-related ecosystem

 The Energy and Utilities sectors are rife with data, leveraging it both as producers and users to improve operational efficiency.
 Energy-related organizations internal systems generate data from many different sources, from load forecast to power quality and smart meters.
 These multi-source data lead to an untapped potential that could meet a growing demand from innovative users, which are now part of the whole energy value chain, like car suppliers, construction builders or even banking and financial services companies.

-Sharing and exchanging these data within a broader ecosystem of partners on a secure platform that acts as a trustful third party represents a major opportunity for the valorization of data assets.
+Sharing and exchanging these data within a broader ecosystem of partners on a secure platform, that acts as a trustful third party, favors the creation of data partnerships.
 Data Exchange contributes to building and growing data ecosystems, in particular by allowing key partners, clients, suppliers and potentially many other public and private organizations to distribute their own data to other participants in the ecosystem.

 As data becomes a product, at the center of new innovative business models, there is an opportunity to source, share and exchange data from/with energy-related organizations on a data marketplace, bridging the gap between data producers and users.
 This structured and secure environment helps interested parties to tailor new data-related services, increase their value proposition and improve their analytics and insights capabilities.
 Energy-related data will cross-fertilize this multi-sectoral industry.